-Medical and immunization information is to be given via the Habif Health and Wellness Center (https://students.wustl.edu/habif-health-wellness-center/) website.
-All students who have completed the registration process should access the website and create a student profile by using their WUSTL Key.
-Creating a student profile enables a student to securely access the medical history form.
+Medical and immunization information is to be given via the student portal on the Habif Health and Wellness Center (https:// students.wustl.edu/habif-health-wellness-center/) website.
+All students who have completed the registration process should access the student portal on the website.
 Students should fill out the form and follow the instructions for transmitting it to the Habif Health and Wellness Center.
 Student information is treated securely and confidentially.